microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/adding_vm_images.md

     ``` PowerShell
     Install-Module -Name AzureRM -RequiredVersion 1.2.6 -Scope CurrentUser -Force -AllowClobber
     ```
 > *-Scope CurrentUser* is optional.
-If you want more than the current user to have access to the modules, use an elevated command prompt and leave off the *Scope* parameter.
+If you want more than the current user to have access to the modules, use an elevated command prompt and leave off the *Scope* parameter. -Force and -AllowClobber will ensure that any existing AzureRM modules are replaced and updated.

 3. To confirm the installation of AzureRM modules, execute the following commands:
     ``` PowerShell